justalilibit/CSB5_gen_reg/CSB5_Boll_Lilian.md

 | 100  | 989.897 |
 | 1000 | 989.898 |

-The plots above show, that for x = 5 and x = 10, the curves behave very differently than for higher values.
+The graph in figure 1.1 shows, that for x = 5 and x = 10, the curves behave very differently compared to higher values.
 This also reflects in the values the functions converge to.
-For values x≥50, we see it approaching a value of over 989, while the function for x≤10 approaches 0.These two values (around 0nM and 989nM) reflect the equilibrium state of our system.
+For values x≥50, we see it approaching a value of over 989, while the function for x≤10 approaches 0.These two values (around 0nM and 989nM) reflect the equilibrium states of our system.

 We already now that the concentration threshold for the initial state seems to be between x=10nM and x=50nM.
-The graph below shows the same code above used to plot values between x=10 and x=11.
+I tried different values, some presented in figure 1.2 below.
+It shows values between x=10 and x=11.

 ![ex1_2.png](img/ex1_2.png)
+___Figure 1.2___: _Simulations of the direct positive feedback model for different values for x between 10 and 11 showing the two equilibrium states the system goes for._

-The plot shows, that the threshold for our system must be between 10.1nM and 10.2nM.
+From the plot in figure 1.2, we can conclude graphically, that the threshold of x for our system to enter in the other equilibrium state lies between 10.1nM and 10.2nM.

 ---
 ## EXERCISE 2